 You also get very lucrative access to the Airbnb affiliate program – not just the “refer a friend” for first time customers, but a percentage of all bookings that go through your site!
 The Airbnb program historically required 1 million monthly page views to join, and its poor implementation is a frequent source of complaint for those who are in it.
 With Skimlinks you can start monetizing your Airbnb recommendations the minute you sign up.

-How to implement Skimlinks on your blog
+How to use Skimlinks on your blog

 There are two different options for implementing Skimlinks, each with its own advantages and disadvantages.
 It’s worth considering both and then deciding for yourself how to proceed.